seandstewart/typical/README.md

 _New in version 1.9.0:_
 1. Introducing `typic.bind`:
    - An optimized version of `inspect.Signature.bind` which will also coerce inputs given.
 2. `typic.al` is now up to ~30% faster on wrapped callables.

+_New in version 1.9.1:_
+1. Squashed a bug that broke annotation resolution when wrapping bound methods of classes.

 ## Documentation